 Twemproxy, a lightweight proxy for Memcache & Redis protocol, enables the caching layer to scale horizontally minimizing the connections to the backend caching servers.

 Twitter internally runs many caching services & one of them is powered by Redis.
-Redis clusters cache direct user messages, ad spends, their impressions & engagement.
+Redis clusters cache direct user messages, ad spends, impressions & engagement.

 There is another caching service, Haplo which acts as a primary cache for the Twitter Timeline.
 It’s backed by Redis.